-7-48 Z (ENABLE EXCHANGE PATTERN OVER RANGE OF LINES, WITHOUT LIST)
+A-48 Z (ENABLE EXCHANGE PATTERN OVER RANGE OF LINES, WITHOUT LIST)

 Used to exchange a string of text with a new string of text over a specified number of lines.
 It is always used in combination with a second command which specifies the range of lines over which the exchange is to take place.
 It is the same as the X command except that there is no listing of the changed lines.

-Zoldstring/newstring -----Exchange all occurrences of old string with new string over a specified range of lines within a column window. -----Range of lines over which exchanges are range command to take place.
+Zoldstring/newstring -----Exchange all occurrences of old string with new string over a specified range of lines within a column window.

+range command -----Range of lines over which exchanges are to take place.

+oldstring

 Old string of text which is to be exchanged with new string.
-It can be any oldstring length except zero. newstring This is the new string of text which is to be exchanged for the old.
-It can be any length including zero. range command This is any command which will cause the pending line pointer to advance through the source file. . . . . . . . . . . . . . . .
-EXAMPLE: FILEA contains the following five lines of text THIS IS AN OLD STRING.
+It can be any length except zero.

+newstring This is the new string of text which is to be exchanged for the old.
+It can be any length including zero.

+range command This is any command which will cause the pending line pointer to advance through the source file.

+FILEA contains the following five lines of text

+THIS IS AN OLD STRING.
 THE OLD STRING CAN BE REPLACED BY A NEW STRING WITH THE Z COMMAND.

-If it is desired to replace all occurrences of the text, STRING, with the text, TEXT, the following commands can be input -----Exchange all occurrences of STRING /ZSTRING/TEXT with TEXT over the range specified in the next command.
+If it is desired to replace all occurrences of the text, STRING, with the text, TEXT, the following commands can be input

-7-48 Z (ENABLE EXCHANGE PATTERN OVER RANGE OF LINES, WITHOUT LIST) (Cont'd.)
+/ZSTRING/TEXT -----Exchange all occurrences of STRING with TEXT over the range specified in the next command.
+A-48 Z (ENABLE EXCHANGE PATTERN OVER RANGE OF LINES, WITHOUT LIST) (Cont'd.)

-/FEOF -----Search all lines for STRING and change to TEXT until line with EOF is found in left justified field.
-EOF -----End of file. /1 Make line one pending line. /L5Display five lines of text.
+/FEOF -Search all lines for STRING and change to TEXT until line with EOF is found in left justified field.
+EOF -End of file. /1 Make line one pending line. /L5 Display five lines of text.
 THIS IS AN OLD TEXT.
 THE OLD TEXT CAN BE REPLACED BY A NEW TEXT WITH THE Z COMMAND.

-EOF -----End of file.
+-----End of file.